 As full torque is available right from the start, the scooter offers exceptional fast acceleration.
 At traffic lights, the Smart Escooter can easily outpace most cars.

-The Smart Escooter has a top speed of 45 km/h.
-The scooter contains a 80 Ah Lithium battery pack that provides a driving range of 100 km.
+The Smart Escooter has a top speed of 31 mph.
+The scooter contains a 80 Ah Lithium battery pack that provides a driving range of 62 miles.
 The escooter can be charged at any standard household power socket within three hours.
 The charging socket is stored at the front of the scooter underneath a hinged smart emblem, while the charger itself is integrated in the scooter.

 The high energy efficiency of the Smart Escooter is further enhanced by solar cells at the front.
 The solar collectors charge the scooter when it is parked and while driving in the sun, enabling to increase the driving range and maintain a better battery health.